 From S E B A S T I E N G O Y

 Sébastien Goy (France, 1975) earned in 2011 his BFA from the DOGTime/Fine Arts department of the Gerrit Rietveld Academie in Amsterdam.
-He previously received a Master's degree in telecommunications and a Master of Advanced Studies in artificial intelligence and pattern recognition.

 At the root of my artistic research lays the question of how the image can still be given a relevancy today.
 This question brought me to select specific physical conditions of existence for the pictures I produce.
 In doing so, I attempt to give these images a presence, a phenomenological quality, which partakes of their experience.

 Further, I engage physically with the image making process, to unveil it.
 In this category of works, picture and self-image are usually equated, putting both at stake.
 The performative component of these works involves the artist and the audience on an emotional plane which disrupts the analytical apprehensions of this process.
 The identification taking place between performer and audience also intertwines image making process and social interaction.

 Sébastien faces the arbitrariness of our visual culture with professional phlegm and a bit of anxiety.
 Some images deserve to be treated differently, he feels, because they retain a delicate significance, beyond his own emotional and aesthetic take.
 From the photographs and videos he gathers, some are simply poached and some made by him — these are usually contemplative registrations or straight snapshots.
 He tries to give their constitutive absence a specific presence, to endanger their immateriality with a physicality.
 So that, for instance, these images resist their assimilation into anonymous content.